inesdns/gl/readme.md

 Username = airflow
 Password = airflow
 ```
-Data on DB 1 located on `airflow.retail.user_purchase`
+Data on DB 1 is located on `airflow.retail.user_purchase`

 ```
 DB 2